Vultaire/wsmud/README.md

 * Navigate to http://localhost:8080/.

-At the time of writing, there is no way to send output to the MUD, and the MUD's output comes back through the console.
+At the time of writing, input is done via the input box on the page, and the MUD's output comes back through the console.
 This will likely change in the near future.